Full mad families of vector spaces and two local Ramsey theories: Topological Ramsey spaces and the abstract Mathias forcing

-A closed triple satisfying $(\cal{R},\leq,r)$ satisfying \textbf{A1}-\textbf{A4} is a topological Ramsey space, as it satisfies the abstract Ellentuck theorem -- that is, a subset $\X \subseteq \cal{R}$ is Ramsey iff it has the property of Baire relative to the Ellentuck topology.
-This is the abstract Ellentuck theorem by Todor\v{c}evi\'{c} -- see Theorem 5.4 of \cite{T10}.
+An \textbf{A2}-space $(\cal{R},\leq,r)$ satisfying \textbf{A4} is a topological Ramsey space, as it satisfies the abstract Ellentuck theorem --- that is, a subset $\X \subseteq \cal{R}$ is Ramsey iff it has the property of Baire relative to the Ellentuck topology.
+This is the abstract Ellentuck theorem by Todor\v{c}evi\'{c} --- see Theorem 5.4 of \cite{T10}.

-We list some commonly used terminologies and notations for topological Ramsey spaces. \begin{itemize} \item If $A \leq B$, we say that $A$ is a \emph{reduction} of $B$.